-Super Bowl 51 Odds: Patriots Vs. Falcons Early Odds Favor New England To Win Second Title in Three Years
+Super Bowl 51 Odds: Patriots Vs. Falcons Early Odds Favor New England To Win Second Title In Three Years

 Ryan looked every bit like the NFL MVP as he threw for 392 yards and four touchdowns, while his main partner in crime Julio Jones hauled in nine catches for 180 yards and two touchdowns leading the Falcons to their second Super Bowl appearance in team history.

 While Ryan and the offense are getting most of the praise, Atlanta’s defense is more than deserving of some shout outs here!
 The Falcons kept the Packers out of the end zone until the game was basically in hand, and swarmed Packers Aaron Rodgers all day long.
-This is the second straight great performance by the Falcons defense in the postseason, who also smothered the Seahawks in the divisional round.
+This is the second straight great performance by the Falcons’ defense in the postseason, who also smothered the Seahawks in the divisional round.

 Atlanta has given up 41 points thus far in the 2017 playoffs, however, a lot of those points came in “garbage time” when the results were well in hand.